An Interview with Frank Thornton, Forensic Crime Scene Investigator and Former Police Detective

 Read on to find out more of how Frank Thornton came to be an expert in the field of computer forensics, where he sees the field going in the near future, and why—after decades of gaining experience—he decided to go back to school to earn his online Digital Forensics degree.

-Tell us more about your experience and background.
 What inspired you to become a police detective and then a computer forensics specialist?

 My experience with computers started as a young teen in the 1970’s.
 My father worked at IBM, which allowed me access to IBM mainframes.
 Later, volunteer firefighter and Emergency Medical Technician positions lead to my being recruited by the police.
 Advancing through the police ranks, I became interested in forensics while working crimes scenes.
 While investigating crimes, I quickly learned that many people lie to the police, and those that don’t lie are often influenced by their own perceptions to the point that the things they think they saw are either poorly influenced or flat-out wrong.